wp-plugins/oik/trunk/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
-= 1.12.1 =
+= 1.13 =
-For WordPress Multisite installations you actually need oik version 1.12.1 for oik-nivo-slider 1.2
+oik version 1.13 is required for the new oik-privacy-policy plugin.

 = 1.12 =
 Upgrade oik to version 1.12 before updating oik-nivo-slider to version 1.2.
 For more information see: